vedderb/vesc_pkg/vesc_x3_bridge/README_stm-in.md

-# NinebotX3Bridge VESC
+# VESC X3 Bridge STM

-VESC-side half of the NinebotX3Bridge project, which bridges a Ninebot X3-series dashboard (G3/ZT3/GT3) to a VESC motor controller.
+VESC-side half of the VESC X3 Bridge project, which bridges a Ninebot X3-series dashboard (G3/ZT3/GT3) to a VESC motor controller.
-Install this on the **VESC that owns throttle input** -- a different physical device than VESC Express, which is covered by the separate "NinebotX3Bridge Express" package.
+Install this on the **VESC that owns throttle input** -- a different physical device than VESC Express, which is covered by the separate "VESC X3 Bridge ESP" package.
 Works on any VESC motor controller, not just the companion PCB.

 ## What it does